-(1) The value of outstanding unvested stock options, RSUs and PSUs as at December 31, 2021 which would vest.
-This amount reflects the aggregate dollar value that would have been realized if the stock options, RSUs and PSUs which vested on December 31, 2021 as a result of the termination of employment were exercised on December 31, 2021, which value is based on the closing price of the Common Shares on the TSX on December 31, 2021 of CDN\$2.31 or, for RSUs and PSUs, the volume weighted average trading price of the Common Shares on the TSX for the five business days prior to December 31, 2021 of CDN\$2.32.
+- (1) The value of outstanding unvested stock options, RSUs and PSUs as at December 31, 2022 which would vest.
+This amount reflects the aggregate dollar value that would have been realized if the stock options, RSUs and PSUs which vested on December 31, 2022 as a result of the termination of employment were exercised on December 31, 2022, which value for options is based on the closing price of the Common Shares on the TSX on December 31, 2022 of CDN\$3.03. - (2) Dominic Duffy resigned as President and Chief Executive Officer effective April 2, 2023. - (3) On December 15, 2022, Mr. Austerberry transitioned from General Manager, Costerfield to Chief Operating Officer.